Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/2-cips-noc-ip-config.rst

    .. note:: Select **Display Name** as VPK180 Evaluation platform for creating project for SSI devices.

-5. Click **Finish**.
+4. Click **Finish**.
 The New Project wizard closes and the project you just created opens in the Vivado design tool.

-   .. note:: Check the version number while choosing a board.
-For ES1 silicon, the board version is 1.3.
-For production silicon, the board version is 2.2.
-Select the version based on the silicon on the board.
+   .. note:: Select the version based on the silicon on the board.For production silicon, select the board revision as Rev A01 with board file version as 1.2.

 Creating an Embedded Processor Project
 --------------------------------------